petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 put a single box and define the desired outputs.
 At least strive to do this as much as possible.
 This is related to the concept of premature abstraction.
+You are in a constant battle against entropy, and if you start falling behind your work will slow down and you're more likely to make mistakes.

 Silos and large batch flows show up in the process of software development when following a so-called